Mr5niper/WindowsAudioControl-CLI-wGUI/Docs/README.md

 About Windows roles (console vs multimedia):
 - On most Windows systems, “console” and “multimedia” effectively point to the same default device.
 If you set either one, you will typically see both flags update in the next `audioctl list` output.
 The tool still lets you set them independently—or set `all`—for completeness and for environments where they’re distinct.

+Most users want a device to be the default for everything.
+Use:
+- `--playback-role all` for playback (Render)
+- `--recording-role all` for recording (Capture)

 Get IDs first (optional but recommended):
 ```bash